MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Management/New-ItemProperty.md

 ```

 ### -LiteralPath

-Specifies a path to the item property.
+Specifies a path of the item property.
-The value of LiteralPath is used exactly as it is typed.
+The value of the *LiteralPath* parameter is used exactly as it is typed.
-No characters are interpreted as wildcards.
+No characters are interpreted as wildcard characters.
 If the path includes escape characters, enclose it in single quotation marks.
 Single quotation marks tell Windows PowerShell not to interpret any characters as escape sequences.